Lyutria/aseprite-studio-theme/readme.md

 # Sunken Theme

-**Root Version: 1.2.3**
+**Root Version: 1.2.3 / 1.3dev **

-A non-flat dark theme for Aseprite, roughly inspired by Photoshop.
+A dark theme for Aseprite with plenty of depth.
 Older versions are also available in their respective folders.

 Install the included .ttf before using, made by [Zacchary](http://zaccharydempseyplante.ca)